pragyan-ghimire/Computer-Vision/README.md

     - isTrue, frame = capture.read(), capture.read() returns a bool and frame of image
     - cv.imshow('win_name', frame), to show each frame of video

+---

+## Day2
+### Rescale Image and Videos
+- resize() function of cv was explored

+### Draw on Image
+- Learned to create blank image
+- Learned to draw rectangle, circle, line and write text.

+---

+✨ Keep Learning !! ✨